smikhalevski/doubter/README.md

 // ❌ ValidationError: instance at /: Must be a class instance

 shape.parse(new Planet('X'));
-// ❌ ValidationError: stringMinLength at /name: Must have the minimum length of 4
+// ❌ ValidationError: string_min at /name: Must have the minimum length of 4

 shape.parse(new Planet('Mars'));
 // ⮕ Planet { name: 'Mars' }